ember-learn/guides-source/guides/release/templates/actions.md

 {{/if}}
 ```

-The `{{action}}` helper calls your action function when the element is
+The `{{action}}` modifier calls your action function when the element is
 clicked.
-You will learn about more advanced usages in the Component's [Actions and
+You will learn about more advanced usages in the Component's [Actions
-Events](../../components/actions-and-events/) guide, but you should familiarize
+and Events](../../components/actions-and-events/) guide, but you should
-yourself with the basics on this page first.
+familiarize yourself with the basics on this page first.

 Templates rendered for your application's routes are backed by controllers, so
 you may also see actions defined on a controller using the same `@action`